Optimistic US consumers boost spending 0.6% in July

 The inflation figures fell short of the Federal Reserve’s 2% target, as they have nearly continuously since the Fed set its target in 2012.
 The Fed targets a modest amount of inflation as a cushion against deflation, a destabilizing drop in prices and incomes.

 Federal Reserve Chairman Jerome Powell has cited low inflation as one reason the central bank cut short-term interest rates at its meeting last month.
-Most economists forecast additional rate cuts this year.
+Most economists forecast additional cuts this year.

+Even though incomes grew at an anemic pace in July, that follows a string of healthy gains this year that have helped fuel Americans’ ability to spend.
+In July, wages and salaries grew more slowly than in recent months and income from interest payments fell sharply.
+Wages and salaries paid by manufacturing firms also dropped.

+Incomes have outpaced spending in the past year, Boussour noted, growing 3%, compared with a 2.7% increase in spending.

 Consumers are keeping the economy afloat but growth has still slowed this year, to a 2% annual pace in the second quarter from 3.1% in the first three months of the year.